About This Trip

 This program is co-led by Benjamin Kahn, a cetacean biologist specializing in the Coral Triangle.
 From experience, we know that most whales are sighted in the Dampier Strait.
 Our itinerary aims to maximize marine mammal encounters, and you will get to participate in visual whale surveys, use hydrophones to listen to their unique sounds and, on rare occasions, observe them while snorkeling.
 All whale survey activity is carried out in a manner designed to ensure that the species and habitat are not disturbed.

 Notes on Trip Costs

-On Silolona, 3 luxurious large suites are available at an additional upgrade fee at $1900/person double occupancy only.
+On Fenides, a master suites at the lower desk is available at an additional upgrade fee at $1900/person double occupancy only.
+One single supplement cabin may be available at additional $4250, please contact us for booking.
 Trip prices do not include international airfare, or in-country airfare from to/from Sorong.
 Click here for our full expedition terms and conditions.

 click to expand

 Founded in 1969, Oceanic Society is America’s oldest 501(c)(3) nonprofit organization dedicated to ocean conservation.
 As pioneers of “eco travel,” our expeditions have been designed to directly support our mission.
 They not only positively impact our travelers, but also the people, places, and wildlife we go to see.
 A portion of your trip fees for this expedition will support our non-profit partner Planet Deep, who also uses the cetacean sightings data collected on these expeditions to help protect critical oceanic habitats such as calving and mating grounds for whales, migratory marine corridors, seamounts, and canyons.
 We will also collect data on marine debris to document its prevalence and overlap with cetacean habitats.
 And Oceanic Society's earnings from all our expeditions are invested back into our global research and conservation programs.